0x73746F66/trivialsec-trivialscan-lambda/src/config/pci_dss/3.2.1/requirement_8.4.md

-Document and communicate authentication policies and procedures to all users
+### Document and communicate authentication policies and procedures to all users

+Encrypt all passwords during transmission and storage on all system components.